Multi4More Designing Multispecies Swards for Agronomic, Livestock and Environmental Performance

 Understanding of fertiliser effects

-Multi4More is synthesising the existing knowledge to study the impact of various types and quantities of fertiliser on the health and productivity of multispecies mixtures.
+Multi4More is synthesising existing knowledge to study the impact of various types and quantities of fertiliser on the productivity of multispecies mixtures.

 Comparison of monoculture and multispecies systems